-In fairness to all applicants, the page limits of 10 pages will be strictly applied.
+In fairness to all applicants, the page limits of 10 pages will be strictly applied (excluding the cover page with headers and abstract, references and the risk mitigation table).
 Only the material that is presented within these limits will be evaluated.
-External experts will be asked to read only the material presented within the page limits, and will be under no obligation to read beyond them.
+The independent external experts will be asked to read only the material presented within the page limits, and will be under no obligation to read beyond them.